Open-Future-Foundation/DGA/chapter4.md

 (b) a description of the way in which the general interest purposes for which data was collected have been promoted during the given financial year;

-(c) a list of all natural and legal persons that were allowed to use data it holds, including a summary description of the general interest purposes pursued by such data use and the description of the technical means used for it, including a description of the techniques used to preserve privacy and data protection;
+(c) a list of all natural and legal persons that were allowed to process or otherwise use data it holds, including a summary description of the general interest purposes pursued by such data use and the description of the technical means used for it, including a description of the techniques used to preserve privacy and data protection in accordance with Union and national law;

 (d) a summary of the results of the data uses allowed by the entity, where applicable;

 (e) information on sources of revenue of the entity, in particular all revenue resulted from allowing access to the data, and on expenditure.

+(ea) in case where a notification pursuant to Article 21(3) has taken place, a description of the measures taken in order to address the finding of noncompliance with one or more of the requirements of this Chapter.

-### Article 19 Specific requirements to safeguard rights and interests of data subjects and legal entities as regards their data
+### Article 19 Specific requirements to safeguard rights and interests of data subjects and data holders as regards their data

 (1) Any entity entered in the register of recognised data altruism organisations shall inform data holders:

-(a) about the purposes of general interest for which it permits the processing of their data by a data user in an easy-to-understand manner;
+(a) about the purposes of general interest for which it permits the processing of their data by a data user within the Union, in an easy-to-understand manner;

-(b) about any processing outside the Union.
+(b) about any intention of the data user to process data outside the Union by specifying the location of such processing.

-(2) The entity shall also ensure that the data is not be used for other purposes than those of general interest for which it permits the processing.
+(2) The entity shall also ensure that the data is not used for any other purposes than those of general interest for which it permits the processing.
+To that extent, the entity shall put in place measures to monitor the processing of data carried out by the data user.

+The entity shall put in place measures in order to prevent fraudulent or abusive practices in relation to access to data from parties seeking access through their services.

+The entity shall take measures to ensure a high level of security for the storage and processing of non-personal data.

+The entity shall ensure that consent from data subjects or permissions to process data made available by legal persons can be easily withdrawn.

+The entity shall also guarantee that data holders reserve the right to obtain access to and to retrieve their data if they decide to withdraw their permission to process their data for data altruism purposes.

+Safeguards shall be provided to ensure that misleading marketing practices are not used to solicit the provision of data.

 (3) Where an entity entered in the register of recognised data altruism organisations provides tools for obtaining consent from data subjects or permissions to process data made available by legal persons, it shall specify the jurisdiction or jurisdictions in which the data use is intended to take place.